WalletConnect/walletconnect-docs/docs/specs/clients/sign/namespaces.md

 If the wallet (or the user) does NOT approve the session, then it is rejected.
 Otherwise, the wallet responds with a slightly different namespace schema: Session Namespace.
 Instead of having a list of `chains`, it has list of `accounts` compatible with the given methods and events.
 If the wallet approves a session proposal, it needs to approve all methods and events of all Proposal Namespaces.
 If needed, the Wallet can add permissions for more methods and events than the ones requested, but never less.

-The wallet can also define a special set of methods & events that can be sent without a target chain and one example of this are methods prefixed by "wallet_".
-Special namespaces are always defined by the wallet in the init function of SignSDK via the `specialNamespaces` parameter.
-Example: a dapp can request `wallet_addEthereumChain` without targeting a specific chain.

 ### Example Session Namespace

 ```json